A Wife and Mother’s Role

 They quickly realized that they could do chores, and their work rebellion lasted about 10 minutes.
 As parents, we must prepare our children to be able to function in the working world.
 Part of this preparation is teaching our kids to have a good work ethic.

-As I work with companies, I hear their many complaints about millennials not having a well-developed work ethic.
+As I work with companies, I hear their many complaints about younger generations not having a well-developed work ethic.
 This seems partially due to the fact that younger employees often have less work experience than young adults had in past generations.
 Some don’t have their first real job until after college, whereas past generations started working at a much younger age.

 I wish there were a video game that taught teens how to perform quality work diligently, but there isn’t.
 Just as those who came before them, teens will learn how to work by working.
 Fortunately, work doesn’t have to mean a paying job.